Snoop Dogg: Business ventures and investments

-Broadus has been an active entrepreneur and investor.
+Snoop Dogg has been an active entrepreneur and investor.
 In 2009, he was appointed creative chairman of Priority Records.

-In May 2013, Broadus and his brand manager Nick Adler released an app, Snoopify, that lets users plaster stickers of Snoop's face, joints or a walrus hat on photos.
+In May 2013, Snoop Dogg and his brand manager Nick Adler released an app, Snoopify, that lets users plaster stickers of Snoop's face, joints or a walrus hat on photos.
 Adler built the app in May after discovering stickers in Japan.
 As of 2015, the app was generating $30,000 in weekly sales.

+In November 2013, Snoop Dogg released an electrical weed vaporizer in collaboration with Grenco Science called G-Pen.

 In October 2014, Reddit raised $50 million in a funding round led by Sam Altman and including investors Marc Andreessen, Peter Thiel, Ron Conway, Snoop Dogg, and Jared Leto.

-In April 2015, Broadus became a minority investor in his first investment venture Eaze, a California-based weed delivery startup that promises to deliver medical marijuana to persons' doorsteps in less than 10 minutes.
+In April 2015, Snoop Dogg became a minority investor in his first investment venture Eaze, a California-based cannabis delivery startup that promises to deliver medical marijuana to persons' doorsteps in less than 10 minutes.

-In October 2015, Broadus launched his new digital media business, Merry Jane, that focuses on news about marijuana.
+In October 2015, Snoop Dogg launched his new digital media business, Merry Jane, that focuses on news about marijuana.
 "Merry Jane is cannabis 2.0", he said in a promotional video for the media source.
-"A crossroads of pot culture, business, politics, health."
+"A crossroads of pot culture, business, politics, health".

-In November 2015, Broadus announced his new brand of cannabis products, Leafs By Snoop.
+In November 2015, Snoop Dogg announced his new brand of cannabis products, Leafs By Snoop.
 The line of branded products includes marijuana flowers, concentrates and edibles.
 "Leafs By Snoop is truly the first mainstream cannabis brand in the world and proud to be a pioneer", he said.
-In such a way, Broadus became the first major celebrity to brand and market a line of legal marijuana products.
+In such a way, Snoop Dogg became the first major celebrity to brand and market a line of legal marijuana products.

-On March 30, 2016, Broadus was reported to be considering purchasing the famed soul food restaurant chain Roscoe's House of Chicken and Waffles out of bankruptcy.
+On March 30, 2016, Snoop Dogg was reported to be considering purchasing the famed soul food restaurant chain Roscoe's House of Chicken 'N Waffles out of bankruptcy.